Gyakobo/Android_to_wearOS_bluetooth_communication/README.md

 ## Note:

 * For both devices you'll have to in order to instantiate end-to-end communication you'll need to know each devices MAC address "00:00:00:00:00:00"

+> Note: The following development will soon enough be deprecated in favour of Kotlin.
+Java just seems to grotesquely large and outdated.